BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 Oath can put **Terravore** into play, and the size of Terravore can vary a lot.

-Sometimes it'll be a 3/3, but it easily becomes a 5/5 with trample after a land destruction.
+Sometimes it'll be a 3/3, but it easily becomes a 5/5 with trample after a Wasteland.
 Other times it'll already be a 10/10 or 12/12, effectively becoming worse than a Phyrexian Dreadnought, because it grows naturally as the game goes on.

 For this reason, you have to be very careful about when you commit creatures to the board.
 It doesn't mean you should never play Birds or walls, but you have to ask:

 > If the opponent plays Oath, can I punish it?

-If your follow-up is strong — for example a double Hermit Druid, a Survival that immediately finds a useful answer, or a line that closes quickly — then you can accept the risk.
+If your follow-up is strong (a double Hermit Druid, a Survival that immediately finds a useful answer, or a line that closes quickly) then you can accept the risk.
 If instead you're simply playing a dork without a plan, you may be giving the opponent the best way to kill you.

-## Game 1
+## Game 1 -------------------------------------------------------------------------- continua da qui -------------------------------------------------------------------------

 Game 1 depends heavily on the opponent's variant.

-Against **G/W**, you have to play around Swords and removal for Survival.
+Against **GW**, you have to play around Swords and removal for Survival.

-Against **R/G**, you can be slightly more confident in building a combo on the same turn, because their interaction is more often sorcery-speed sweepers or less precise effects against combo pieces.
+Against **RG**, you can be slightly more confident in building a combo on the same turn, because their interaction is more often sorcery-speed sweepers or less precise effects against combo pieces.

 In both cases, though, you have to respect mana denial.
 This means that sometimes you have to make seemingly premature plays: casting Survival before you have discard, or playing Hermit Druid before you're perfectly protected, simply because next turn you may no longer have the mana.